potterjane/peace-of-mind/README.md

 <img src="assets/screenshots/for-readme/social-links.png" alt="Screenshot: Social links, establishment date, quotes API source and disclaimer in the footer section" width="1300" >

 User stories covered by this feature:

 5. As a new or returning user, I want to be able to know what other users think of their website, so that I can see what kind of users use the website and why.
-9. As a music/video artist or web developer looking for a job, I want to be able to know the background of the company, what other users think of their services via social links, so that I can come to a decision on whether or not to apply for a job with the company.

 Feature 8: Contact form to give users an opportunity to send feedback or ask questions to the company behind the website